microsoft/TypeScript-Handbook/pages/Project References.md

 This presents a simple entry point; e.g. in the TypeScript repo we simply run `tsc -b src` to build all endpoints because we list all the subprojects in `src/tsconfig.json`
 Note that starting with 3.0, it is no longer an error to have an empty `files` array if you have at least one `reference` in a `tsconfig.json` file.

-You can see these pattern in the TypeScript repo - see `src/tsconfig_base.json`, `src/tsconfig.json`, and `src/tsc/tsconfig.json` as key examples.
+You can see these patterns in the TypeScript repo - see `src/tsconfig_base.json`, `src/tsconfig.json`, and `src/tsc/tsconfig.json` as key examples.

 ## Structuring for relative modules